 I make my own coconut butter for my recipes too.
 Super easy.
 You can do this if you have a food processor, or just use store bought.

-Regarding substitues: If you don’t like coconut, then these brownies may not be for you.
+If you don’t like coconut, then these brownies may not be for you.
 However, the coconut is just a hint, not overpowering.
 I’m afraid subbing the coconut with all nut butter would be too heavy.
-For goodness sakes, do not sub with coconut oil!
+Please do not sub with coconut oil!
 That would make them a brick of greasy oil.
 I do not recommend subbing though, because I tested this recipe many times and the coconut butter is a major ingredient and what worked so well.
 For a nut-free version, you can try creamy sunbutter in place of the almond butter.
 I haven’t tried it yet though.